mrkkrp/slug/README.md

 works with `aeson` package.

 The slugs are completely type-safe.
 When you have a `Slug`, you can be sure that there is a valid slug inside.
+Valid slug has the following qualities:

+* it's not empty;

+* it consists only of alpha-numeric groups of characters (words) separated by `'-'` dashes in such a way that entire slug cannot start or end in a dash and also two dashes in a row cannot be found;

+* every character with defined notion of case is lower-cased.

 To use the package with persistent models, just import `Web.Slug` and add it to model file: